Old Calculator Museum Advertising & Documentation Archive

 of the calculator.
 The results of operations were then transmitted back to

-the calculator terminal for display on the projection-style display.
+the terminal for display on the projection-style display.

 Because the high-level math functions were performed by the executive process

-running on the mainframe, extremely complex math operations could be performed
+running on the supercomputer, extremely complex math operations could be performed

-with just a few keypresses on the calculator terminal.
+in a short period of time, with just a few presses of the keys on the calculator terminal.

 The idea was a good one, but it came at a cost.
 The terminals were big, heavy,